biuanmaca/PyBer_Analysis/README.md

 ![PyBer_fare_summary](https://user-images.githubusercontent.com/91292960/139605921-ebe2a436-6879-4f3c-afde-cd6877e192a6.png)

-We can see from this chart that total urban fares out-paced total suburban fares which in turn out paced total rural fares for the entirety of the date-range.

 ## Summary
+We can see from the last chart that total urban fares out-paced total suburban fares which in turn out paced total rural fares for the entirety of the date-range.
+There are three suggestions for resolving this disparity.

+1. Focus on getting more rural and, to a lesser degree, suburban drivers.
+The average fares are higher for rural and suburban rides compared to urban rides and therefore we can get more revenue with lesser additions of drivers.
+2. Similarly, focus on getting more rural and suburban cities represented (and therefore more drivers).
+The While the result of more drivers is the same as #1, the focus is less on adding drivers in cities we already service, and more on servicing more cities.
+3. Accept the disparity.
+The disparity may be caused simply by supply and demand.
+There are less drivers in rural areas because there is less population and therefore less rides.
+The adding of more drivers will suffer diminishing returns steeply and make the drivers we currently have upset because of lost fares.